||Grove Creek Trail

 upcoming switchback.
 Just keep straight ahead.
 You'll reach a real fork,

 where you should keep straight and downhill.
-The trail that forks right
+The trail that forks to the right

 Some sections of the trail are not